arnor-sigurdsson/EIR/docs/tutorials/07_multimodal_tutorial.rst

 .. note::
-    Here we are setting the ``--compute_attributions=true`` parameter, from the command line, to get the SHAP activations of the model w.r.t. the tabular input data.
+    Here we are setting the ``--compute_attributions=true`` parameter, from the command line, to get the integrated gradients attributions of the model w.r.t. the tabular input data.

 When training, I got the following training curve: